 Skip to main content

 Your company’s top talents are the lifeblood of your organization, so it’s important to have a retention strategy in place that will keep them from leaving.
 On average, it takes six to nine months of income to replace a worker, according to a study by the Society for Human Resource Management (SHRM).
 Keeping your top talent around saves you time and money.
-In addition, it stands to reason that happy employees will improve a company’s culture and thereby it’s overall performance as an organization.
+In addition, it stands to reason that happy employees will improve a company’s culture and thereby its overall performance as an organization.

-Partner with an employment background screening company.
+• Partner with an employment background screening company

 The first step in retaining top talent is making sure you hire the right person to begin with.
 Someone who is a good fit for the company and has the skill sets you are looking for is typically the best place to start when building a great team.
 Having an employment background screening company gives you peace of mind that you can hire someone with the right experience, skill sets, education, etc. A pre-employment background check company has the expertise to do a fair and in-depth background check on potential employees.
 Hiring the right people sets the tone for effective working relationships right from the start.

-Create a culture of trust and transparency.
+• Create a culture of trust and transparency

 Employers need to create a culture of trust and transparency by communicating openly with employees about their progress and plans.
-They need to offer opportunities for growth within the organization or offer outside training that will help them achieve their career goals; they also need an open-door policy where employees can talk freely about any issues they might be having on the job (without fear of retribution or judgement).
+They need to offer opportunities for growth within the organization or offer outside training that will help them achieve their career goals; they also need an open-door policy where employees can talk freely about any issues they might be having on the job (without fear of retribution or judgment).

-Create a promotion path.
+• Create a promotion path

 It is important to have clear paths for career advancement so employees know how they can grow within the company, which will keep them happy with their jobs and less likely to leave as they work towards furthering their careers.
 Offer promotions that are achievable in a reasonable time frame or offer cross-training opportunities that allow an employee’s skill set to transfer into another area of the company.

-Encourage work/life balance.
+• Encourage work/life balance

-Offer competitive benefits.
+• Offer competitive benefits

 In an economy where people have more choices about where they want to work, employers need to offer attractive and competitive benefits packages that can attract top talent from other companies in the area.
 This will keep your best employees from looking elsewhere for employment.
 Companies that offer creative benefits are more likely to attract more attention from candidates for top positions as well.